Improve endpoint information security to combat malware and provide increased threat visibility.

 “The management of endpoint protection was just these two solutions, but we couldn’t properly manage them in a centralized manner, which made it difficult to manage infections at source.
 At times, I was stunned to see malware getting by,” adds Ciurus.
 “There was no integration between the antivirus solutions we operated and our event management processes, which is why we went looking for a new solution to take us to the next level.”

-Over the course of six months, Palo Alto Networks Traps Advanced Endpoint Protection has been deployed on 420 servers and 2,250 workstations on a five-year contract with Premium Support for the duration.
+Over the course of six months, Palo Alto Networks Traps Advanced Endpoint Protection has been deployed on over 650 servers and 3,000 workstations on a five-year contract with Premium Support for the duration.
 There are also plans to further extend the coverage of Traps advanced endpoint protection within Rompetrol’s infrastructure.

 Centralized Visibility Improves Efficiency